 *Head grade takes into account 8% mining dilution (zero grade material).

-The Decar Project is 245 square kilometres in size and covers part of the Mount Sidney Williams ultramafic/ophiolite complex 90 kilometres northwest of Fort St. James in central British Columbia.
+The Decar Nickel District is 245 square kilometres in size and covers part of the Mount Sidney Williams ultramafic/ophiolite complex 90 kilometres northwest of Fort St. James in central British Columbia.
 The project has significant infrastructure advantages.
 The property is a two-hour drive from Fort St. James on a high-speed logging road (the first 40 minutes of which is a paved road).
 A branch line of the Canadian National Railway is less than 5 kilometres east from the Baptiste deposit and the BC Hydro power grid is within 110 kilometres to the south of the property.

 Infrastructure development is anticipated to include: